Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 2. To send the custom events on the server-side:

-   1. Define the custom event parameters (name and data):
+   1. Define the name and data of the custom event parameters:

       ```javascript
       var eventName = 'HelloWorld';